 Personality and Temperament

-Aside from their impressive size, the Jersey giant chicken is often sought after because it is so friendly and docile.
+Aside from its impressive size, the Jersey giant chicken is often sought after because it is so friendly and docile.
 Many people keep them simply because they are excellent backyard or barnyard pets.
 These chickens are also considered to be quite calm and are generally unruffled by disturbances.

 Because of their gentle temperament, these chickens are thought to be a good choice when choosing a bird that will share space with pets or children.
 They also work well as an addition to established flocks as they tend to get along well with other chickens and do not peck often.